Celtic Cousins Tour of Cymru (Wales), Devon & Cornwall Hosted by Tom Comerford

 Day 4: October 12th - Delights of Devon

-Following breakfast this morning, we will depart Cymru for Devon, heading further south and cross back into England.
+Following breakfast this morning, we will say “Hywl Fawr” (Goodbye!) as we depart Cymru for Devon, heading further south and cross back into England.
 The scenic drive will take us through the Wye Valley, which is a dedicated Area of Outstanding Natural Beauty (AONB).
 In the midst of this countryside, we will stop for a visit to Tintern Abbey, a Welsh national icon, still standing in roofless splendor on the banks of the River Wye after 500 years.
 We’ll stop for a late lunch in Exeter, a cathedral city with a rich and long history that pre-dates the arrival of the Romans in AD 50.

 The end of the days sees us reaching our Devon destination of Torquay.
 Based in the ‘English Riviera’ it is so called because of the warm microclimate and the palm trees lining the roads.
 Torquay has been a popular destination since the Victorian era – which you can still see to this day with the grand hotels overlooking the beach.